Kalebtes2031/art-wall-designer/README.md

 * **Google OAuth** for secure social login
 * Role‑based middleware for protected routes
 * Input validation and error handling
+* Always verify webhook signatures with stripe.webhooks.constructEvent using STRIPE_WEBHOOK_SECRET.
+* Never trust the frontend to set payment state.
+* Keep live and test keys separate and never expose secret keys in the frontend.
+* Log webhook events and payment attempts for audit and troubleshooting.

+---
+## 📦 Deployment Notes (Render)

+* Add environment variables in Render for production:

+   * STRIPE_SECRET_KEY=sk_live_xxx

+   * STRIPE_WEBHOOK_SECRET=whsec_live_xxx

+   * VITE_STRIPE_PUBLISHABLE_KEY=pk_live_xxx (frontend)

+* Ensure your webhook endpoint is publicly accessible and uses HTTPS (Render provides TLS).

+* If you change domain or redeploy, update the webhook URL in Stripe and copy the new webhook signing secret.

 ---